paulross/TotalDepth/docs/source/cmd_line_tools/LIS_cmd_line_tools.rst

 ``tdXlisrandomframesetread``
 =================================

 For developers only.
+This may not be present in some distributions.
 This is designed to measure the performance of loading and iterating across a frame-set.